codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 an id of 1.
 Remember to adjust the id part of the files directory structure accordingly upon copying manually.

+### Using host application assets
+While working with storybook a scenario can occur where there is a dependency on an asset which is part of the host application.
+In that case, First compile those assets in the host application by using this command `bin/webpack` and then copy the generated assets from `public/packs/media` directory to storybook asset directory i.e. `entry_types/scrolled/package/.storybook/static/`.

 ## Editor JavaScript

 The `editor.js` file registers the content element type with the